lnemsick-simp/pupmod-simp-libkv/README.md

 * Reconfigure the backend(s) in Hieradata, as your needs change.
 No changes to your Puppet code will be required.

-### Function Examples
+The backend configuration of `libkv` can be as simple as you want (one backend) or complex (multiple backends with defaults for specific classes, defined type instances or defined types).
+Examples of both scenarios will be shown in this section.

-Here are a few examples of using the `libkv` functions.
+### Single Backend Example

-Example: Store and retrieve host information
+This example will store and retrieve host information using libkv function signatures and configuration that support a single backend.

-Store a node's hostname and IP address:
+To store a node's hostname and IP address:

 ```puppet
 libkv::put("hosts/${facts['clientcert']}", $facts['ipaddress'])
 ```

-Create a hosts file using the list of stored host information:
+To create a hosts file using the list of stored host information:

 ```puppet
 $hosts = libkv::list('hosts')